This page gives some information about how the temple is doing financially. It currently shows the financial position as of the end of September 2017.

 The Net Core Income for recent months can be seen on the following graph, which shows "net income", which is "income minus expenditure", for each month since April 2015 (tapclick to enlarge):

-Net core income for June and July was significantly higher than for the same period last year.
-This is partly because more people seemed to come along to the temple than in June and July last year, but also due to the increase in standing orders over recent months.
+Net core income for August was particularly strong, especially as the temple was closed for the first week of the month, and it remained strong in September as well.
+Both months were significantly higher than for the same period last year.
+This was partly due to more people coming along to the temple, and partly due to the increase in standing orders earlier this year.

 The "trend lines" show the running average over the previous 6 and 12 months, and help show the overall movement within the large month-to-month fluctuations.